Horse culture in Mongolia: Products

 Horses are considered meat animals in Mongolia.
 Each 600 lb.
 Mongol horse yields about 240 lbs. of meat.
 The horse in question may be an old, barren, injured or unneeded animal, such as a stallion who has lived past his prime.
 The meat of horses is considered to be safer to eat than the meat of other livestock.
-As one Mongolian explained, "Because the horse does not get diseases that other livestock become sick of, [sic] such as tuberculosis and other inflammation diseases, its meat and milk are considered to be clean."
+As one Mongolian explained, "Because the horse does not get diseases that other livestock become sick of, [sic] such as tuberculosis and other inflammatory diseases, its meat and milk are considered to be clean."
 William of Rubruck reported that the Mongols used the intestines of the horses to make sausages.
 Horses are considered to have the fourth most desirable kind of meat, after sheep, cattle and goats.
 Mature animals are preferred to young ones, as the taste is considered better.
 Horses are slaughtered in late November when the animals are at their fattest; it is considered bad practice to slaughter them in the summer.

 They would also use the leather from the rear part of the horse's hide to make shoes.
 Horse skin was one of the materials used for making the bowstring of the Mongols' infamous composite bow.
 The skin of horses was preferred over that of other animals because it was said to keep its flexibility despite the frigid temperatures of the steppe.
 Mongol warriors also wore armor made from horse leather soaked in horse urine.
 The drums used by shamans in rituals were often made of horse hide.

 The horse's hair can be used for a number of products.
 Horsehair ties are part of the traditional Mongolian tent dwelling.
 The hair can also be used to make rope; it is considered better than leather in wet conditions, because water can be easily shaken out of a horsehair rope but not a leather one.
 One traditional rope-making technique called for a combination of one third horse hair to two thirds wool.

 Tail hair was also used in the creation of musical instruments.
 The traditional Mongolian horsehead fiddle has two strings made of horse hair.
 The "male" string is made from 136 tail hairs from a stallion, while the "female" string is made from 105 tail hairs from a mare.
 The bow is also made of horse hair coated with resin.

 Due to the spiritual significance of a horse's mane, black and white mane hair was used to make spirit banners (tugs).
 Black hair indicated a war tug and white hairs a peace tug.
 The black hair was taken from bay horses.
 Warriors wore a peaked helmet with a plume of horsehair on top.